 The benefits of AI and ML reach far and wide across Sales and Marketing.
 Here are some of those advantages that best demonstrate the importance of Sales automation:

 - Personalization of the customer experience: Personalization is a default expectation nowadays; it must also be a default mindset for Sales and Marketing.
 Yet this can be difficult to achieve when there’s only so much time in the day.
-AI/ML-assisted automation tools can rapidly process and organize information so that salespeople can act on it, or go down a suggest content path based on engagement analytics.
+AI/ML-assisted automation tools can rapidly process and organize information so that salespeople can act on it, or go down a suggested content path based on engagement analytics.

 - Accurate data to drive decision-making: Manual methods of prospecting are riddled with potential pitfalls: Write one digit of the phone number wrong and the data salespeople work with is inaccurate.
 Information sourced from Sales force automation software is typically cleaned and verified so that users possess only accurate, actionable data.